 Wildflowers on view in the spring include meadow checkermallow, Pacific bleeding hearts and trillium.
 The park is also a wetland mecca for birds, such as the white-breasted nuthatch, red-necked grebe, Western bluebird and finches.
 Much of the park is wheelchair accessible, but some trails offer a higher level of challenge.

-After Hike Tip: After you’ve worked through your wildflower and birding checklist, enjoy Kirin Ramen’s outdoor heated patio and a bowl of chicken mushroom ramen.
-And don’t forget dessert!
-The treats at Lux Sucre Desserts are as mouthwatering as its new retail space is bright and beautiful.
-Tip: Selfies at the pink phone booth are obligatory for Instagrammers looking for some great content
+After Hike Tip: After you’ve worked through your wildflower and birding checklist, stop by Lux Sucre for a sweet treat.
+Their desserts are as mouthwatering as their new retail space is bright and beautiful.
+Tip: Selfies at the pink phone booth are obligatory for Instagrammers looking for some great content.

 Enjoy thoughtfully laid-out trails along the Wild and Scenic Salmon River at Wildwood in Welches.
-Take the walking bridge over the Salmon River to the Wetlands Trail, an ADA- accessible, 0.75-mile wooden boardwalk, complete with two viewing platforms and plenty of Western skunk cabbage blooming in the spring.
+Take the walking bridge over the Salmon River to the Wetlands Trail, an ADA- accessible, 0.75-mile wooden boardwalk, complete with two viewing platforms.
+You'll find wildflowers like water lilies and Western skunk cabbage blooming in the spring.
 (With their distinctive smell and alien pod looks, they seem out of this world.)

 After Hike Tip: To refuel afterwards, Skyway Bar and Grill and Koya Kitchen offer two of the most whimsical covered and open garden patios in the area.
 The mac and cheese at Skyway is a local favorite, and Koya’s sake selection will keep you warm on cooler spring days.
 For an equally beautiful interior, visit Chicali Cantina for made-to-order guacamole, a salsa flight and big portions.
 Fun tip: Check to see if the monkey light fixture above the bar is on.
 If so, they’re offering a drink special.